 Many device makers have relationships with doctors that may even include kickbacks or other incentives for doctors that use a certain company’s devices.
 According to the article, to hide the kickbacks being received by doctors, the company in question developed fake consulting contracts as a way of paying doctors without the payments looking like incentives or kickbacks.

 Kickbacks doesn’t automatically mean the products being used are dangerous or substandard, but it does raise concern that doctors or hospitals may not always be objective in evaluating the quality of the products they are using on patients.

 BWMC is not the only hospital involved in the potential problems; 17 hospitals nationally are also being investigated.
 BWMC is also reminding people that the faulty hardware was only used in a very specific kind of spinal surgery, which only a small number of patients even had, increasing the chance that any patients at BWMC are in danger.

 If you have been injured by a fake, faulty, defective, or malfunctioning product–medical or otherwise–you need attorneys that understand these kinds of complex cases.
-Contact the attorneys of Brassel, Alexander & Rice, LLC today for a free consultation to discuss your rights.
+Contact the attorneys of Brassel Alexander, LLC today for a free consultation to discuss your rights.